Natalie Portman’s Bare Baby Bump Is The Star Of A Music Video

 Natalie Portman’s second journey in pregnancy

-The “Jackie” actress gave birth to a baby girl, Amalia Millepied on February 22 days after filming the music video.
+The Jackie actress gave birth to a baby girl, Amalia Millepied on February 22 days after filming the music video.
 Amalia is the second child of Portman and dancer-turned-choreographer husband, Benjamin Millepied.
 She joins older brother Aleph, five, who was born in June 2011.

 Our lovely and beautiful #natalieportman attending #goldenglobes #jackie #portman #natalieportmanlove #pregnant #mother